 PhonesClean: Every day

 Scientists in America discovered 7,000 types of bacteria on 51 phone samples and although most are harmless, some are not.
-Laura Bowater, a microbiologist, explained to Mail Online why you should clean your phone everyday with an antibacterial wipe: 'When you use your phone it heats up, providing the perfect conditions for bacteria to multiply.'
+Laura Bowater explained to Mail Online why you should clean your phone everyday with an antibacterial wipe: 'When you use your phone it heats up, providing the perfect conditions for bacteria to multiply.'

 Clean your phone daily with an antibacterial wipe to get rid of potentially harmful germs